brandonsie/phipmake/README.md

 More documentation will come soon to [phipmake's website](https://brandonsie.github.io/phipmake/).

 ### Acknowledgements
-* Daniel Monaco wrote the network filter used for polyclonal scoring.
+* Daniel Monaco wrote the network filter used for polyclonal scoring, and AVARDA, used for deconvoluting viral proteome antibody specificitity data.